CERT-Polska/karton/docs/advanced_concepts.rst

         {"foo": "bar", "platform": {"$not": "windows"}},
     ]

-That's because negated filters are handled in a very special way, but :code:`$not$` is not.
+That's because negated "old style" filters are handled in a very special way, but :code:`$not` is not.
 Let's use the following task as an example:

 .. code-block:: python